fscelliott/docsdonewell/_posts/2022-01-18-developer-self-serve.md

 Feedback welcome
 ====

 These walkthroughs underwent many iterations before their present form, and now I look forward to user testing them.
-We welcome feedback -- submit your comments or suggestions to support@sensible.so.
+We welcome feedback -- drop us a line at support@sensible.so or at our [community](https://community.sensible.so/).